The Top 5 Proven Methods of Decreasing the Shopping Cart Abandonment Rate

 Display the Shipping Costs Upfront

-One of the most common reasons people abandon shopping carts is that they expect to pay one price, but when they are just about to place an order, they discover that they need to pay more.
+One of the most common reasons people abandon shopping carts is that they expect to pay one price, but they discover that they need to pay more when they are just about to place an order.

 In most cases, those extra bucks are shipping costs they were not able to see upfront.
 Fortunately, the solution is simple—all you should do is display additional costs.
 It’s also advisable to show how many days customers will have to wait to receive their package.